brimdata/zync/README.md

 (we could use zql filtering logic and the zq filter proc).
 * Crash recoverable restart could be achieved by tying ZNG control acks to kafka message success so the Zeek TSV plugin would know where to restart.
+* Timestamps are converted to the logical microsecond timestamp documented in the avro spec.
+It appears there are nanosecond timestamps using logical types documented elsewhere.
+* Likewise, IP address and subnets are converted to strings and it seems like logical types would be preferred.